Animation for Beginners

 Recommended Computer Specs

-We're biased to PCs so we strongly recommend them for animation.
+We're biased toward PCs so we strongly recommend them for animation.
 Mac computers are still fine...for prestige.
-The following PC specifications (and Mac equivalent) are ( minimum ) recommended in 2021:
+The following PC specifications (and Mac equivalent) are ( minimum ) recommended in 2022:

 2X 24" FHD monitors

 Modern Ports (HDMI 2.1A /USB C / USB 3.1 / DisplayPort/ Thunderbolt )